dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/UXSDKDemo.md

 ---

-In this tutorial, you will learn how to use DJI Android UI Library and DJI Android SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.
+In this tutorial, you will learn how to use DJI Android UX SDK and DJI Android SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.
 By the end of this tutorial you will have an app that you can use to show the camera FPV view, check aircraft status, shoot photos, record videos and so on.

-You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/Android-UILibraryDemo).
+You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/Android-UXSDKDemo).

 We use Mavic Pro and Nexus 5 as an example to make this demo.
 For more details of customizing the layouts for iPhone devices, please check the tutorial's Github Sample Project.
 Let's get started!

 ## Introduction

-DJI UI Library is a visual library consisting of UI Elements.
+DJI UX SDK is a visual sdk consisting of UI Elements.
 It helps you simplify the creation of DJI Mobile SDK based apps in Android.
 With similar design to DJI Go,UI Elements allow you to create consistent UX between your apps and DJI apps.

-Additionally, with the ease of use, UILibrary let you focus more on business and application logic.
+Additionally, with the ease of use, UX SDK let you focus more on business and application logic.

-As DJI UI Library is built on top of DJI Mobile SDK and VideoPreviewer, you need to use it with them together in your application development.
+As DJI UX SDK is built on top of DJI Mobile SDK and VideoPreviewer, you need to use it with them together in your application development.

-For an in depth learning on DJI UI Library, please go to the [UI Library Introduction](../introduction/ui_library_introduction.html).
+For an in depth learning on DJI UX SDK, please go to the [UX SDK Introduction](../introduction/ux_sdk_introduction.html).

 ## Application Activation and Aircraft Binding in China